redhat-developer-tooling/developer-platform-install/README.md

 #### macOS

-Both Installers are zipped macOS Application Bundles.
+Each Installer is a disk image (.dmg file) with macOS Application Bundle inside.

 Architecture
 ------------